Jonathan Kay resigns as editor of The Walrus amid cultural appropriation controversy

-The editor-in-chief of a Canadian magazine has stepped down, amid a contentious conversation about cultural appropriation in Canadian media and literature.
+The editor-in-chief of a Canadian magazine has stepped down amid a contentious conversation about cultural appropriation in Canadian media and literature.

 A representative from The Walrus says Jonathan Kay resigned on Saturday evening.